 On the evening of that first day of the week, when the disciples were together with the doors locked for fear of the Jews, Jesus came and stood among them and said, “Peace be with you.”
 After He said this, He showed them His hands and side.
 The disciples were overjoyed when they saw the Lord.
 Again Jesus said, “Peace be with you.
 As the Father has sent Me, I am sending you.”
 And with that He breathed on them and said, “Receive the Holy Spirit.”

-So far, the disciples had been able to do the work of God because Jesus had empowered them for the task.
-However, He was about to go back to heaven and would therefore no longer be with them.
+So far the disciples had been able to do the work of God because Jesus had empowered them for the task.
+However, He was about to go back to heaven and would, therefore, no longer be with them.
 That is why they were in need of Someone to take His place in their lives to enable them to fulfil their God-given task.
 Initially, He breathed on them so they would receive the One who would replace Him, the Holy Spirit.
-We could compare their experience with our born-again experience, for when we are born again we receive the Holy Spirit too.
+We could compare their experience with our born again experience, for when we are born again, we too receive the Holy Spirit.
 And Jesus told them that he was sending them out, just as He had been sent by His Father.
 However, this did not mean they could go out right away.
 No, for Jesus told them at another time that they were to wait.
 The question is: What where they to wait for?
 Let’s read Acts 1:4-5